socketsupply/docs/apps/dynamo/index.md

 <img src="https://raw.githubusercontent.com/optoolco/docs/master/apps/dynamo/images/more-scan-conditions.png"/>

-If you want help deciding how to formulate your search, click the down arrow at the end of the input box and an input form will appear.
-This form will help you add more conditions, choose how to compare your search value with the values in the database, discover property names and input the correct value type.
+If you want help deciding how to formulate your search, click the up/down arrow inside the input box (right side) and a form will appear.
+This form will help you add more conditions.
+From here you can choose how to compare the value you are searchin for with the values in the database.
+This form will also help you discover property names and input the correct value type for your search.

 <img src="https://raw.githubusercontent.com/optoolco/docs/master/apps/dynamo/images/scan-form.png"/>